segf00lt/website/content/blog/university.md

-of my classmates were somewhat interested in what we were doing, even this minority treated everything as they would school work, reacting to difficulty as something frightening, always asking &ldquo;Is this gonna be on the exam?&rdquo;, and generally treating the course as a chore.
+of my classmates were somewhat interested in what we were doing, even this minority treated everything as they would school work, reacting to difficulty as something frightening, always asking &ldquo;Is this gonna be on the exam?&rdquo;, and generally behaving as though the course is a chore.
 This schoolboy attitude is indicative of the fact that these people aren't actually there because they want to be, but instead are there due to some external factor.
 I haven't straight up asked anyone yet, but I have a hunch that, when questioned about it, no one really knows _why_ they're at university.

 The cause of this ignorance is manifold: first of all, going to university or